paulypi/portfolio-app/README.md

 # Issue to be solved and improvement to be done:

-* Contact me - Setup the backend part for sending mail with smtp
+* Contact me - After submission of form no feedback is given to the user